gravwell/winevent/README.md

+# ARCHIVED

+This repo is archived, visit the [mono repo](https://github.com/gravwell/gravwell) for current code.

+## Winevent

 This is a slightly tweaked version of the the Elastic winevent package which can interact with the windows Event subsystem.

 The code is licensed under Apache 2.0